saamaan-aghjni/metro/maze/README.md

 # License

-Copyright © 2024/2025 Saman Aghajani
+Copyright ï¿½ 2024/2025 Saman Aghajani
 This work is free.
 You can redistribute it and/or modify it under the terms of the **Do What The Fuck You Want To** Public License, Version 2, as published by Sam Hocevar.
-See the **LICENSE** file for more details.
+See the [LICENSE](LICENSE) file for more details.